JoeMickey/ParkingSuggestions/README.md

 2. Check for the dataframe with parking citation data if it has been created

-3. call 'EDA.main(a)', where a is the dataframe consisting of parking citation data
+3. call 'EDA.main(df)', where a is the dataframe consisting of parking citation data

 end
 # Installations